zueducator

 · The three common approaches to conducting research are quantitative, qualitative, and mixed methods.

-· Basic types of research studies are case studies, correlational studies, longitudinal studies, and experimental, and clinical trial studies.
+· Basic research studies are case, correlational, longitudinal, experimental, and clinical trial studies.

 · Research methods are the specific tools and procedures you use to collect and analyze data (experiments, surveys, and statistical tests).